Adejumoke10/Child-and-Infant-Mortality-Analysis/README.md

 Understand the key contributors to mortality rates.
 - Assess the impact of immunization and healthcare initiatives.
 - Identify actionable insights for reducing mortality.
-- The project involved cleaning, merging, and analyzing datasets to generate meaningful visualizations and recommendations.
+- The project involved cleaning and merging eight datasets into a comprehensive file, `**merged_cleaned_data.csv** to generate meaningful analysis, visualizations and recommendations.
 - This analysis is part of a training project undertaken as a trainee at Regonet Global.
 The datasets were provided by my tutor, Mr. Dayo Dada, as the final project of the program.

 ## Skills Demonstrated